-Confirm rules: Click to activate the pe ending rules.
-Active rules: An overview of the rules you are currently running on the device. · Click to delete an active rule Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pending rules.
+Active rules: An overview of the rules you are currently running on the device.

+o delete all rules, both pending and active. ( o delete all rules, both

 Custom signed AXIS OS certificate